siddharth27gargava/Distributed-Software-System/README.md

-# Distributed-Software-System: Demo-01
+# INFO-7255: Adv Big Data Indexing Techniques

+## Distributed-Software-Systems: Demo-02

-The REST APIs are designed to handle structured data in JSON format.
-It supports CRUD operations with a focus on Create, Read, and Delete functionalities.
-API is built with robust validation mechanisms and adheres to RESTful principles.
+This REST API is a versatile and secure solution designed to handle structured JSON data.
+It supports a comprehensive range of CRUD operations, including advanced features like patch support and robust validation.
+The API is built with a focus on conditional operations and secure data handling.

 ## Features
-- Support for CRUD operations (Create, Read, Delete).
+- Supports CRUD operations: Create, Read, Update (with merge/patch support), and Delete.
+- Advanced conditional operations: Update if not changed, conditional read, and conditional write.
-- JSON Schema validation for incoming payloads.
+- JSON Schema validation for data models.
-- Conditional Read based on data change status.
-- Data storage in a key-value store.
+- Data storage in a key-value store for efficient data management.
-- RESTful endpoints with clear URIs and appropriate HTTP status codes.
+- Security mechanism using RS 256, with support for custom token generation.

 ## Setup
 1. Install the dependencies